WeblateOrg/weblate/docs/admin/backup.rst

 The actual storage location depends on your database setup.

 The database is the most important storage.
-Set up regular backups of your database, without it all your translation setup will be gone.
+Set up regular backups of your database.
+Without database, all the translations are gone.

 Native database backup
 ++++++++++++++++++++++

-The recommended approach is to do dump of the database using database native tools such as :program:`pg_dump` or :program:`mysqldump`.
-It usually performs better than Django backup and restores complete tables with all data.
+The recommended approach is to do save a dump of the database using database native tools such as :program:`pg_dump` or :program:`mysqldump`.
+It usually performs better than Django backup, and it restores complete tables with all their data.

-You can restore this backup in newer Weblate release, it will perform any necessary migrations when running in :djadmin:`django:migrate`.
-Please consult :doc:`upgrade` on more detailed information how to perform upgrade between versions.
+You can restore this backup in a newer Weblate release, it will perform all the necessary migrations when running in :djadmin:`django:migrate`.
+Please consult :doc:`upgrade` on more detailed info on how to upgrade between versions.

 Django database backup
 ++++++++++++++++++++++

-Alternatively you can backup database using Django's :djadmin:`django:dumpdata` command.
-That way the backup is database agnostic and can be used in case you want to change database backend.
+Alternatively, you can back up your database using Django's :djadmin:`django:dumpdata` command.
+That way the backup is database agnostic and can be used in case you want to change the database backend.

-Prior to restoring you need to be running exactly same Weblate version as was used when doing backups.
+Prior to restoring the database you need to be running exactly the same Weblate version the backup was made on.
 This is necessary as the database structure does change between releases and you would end up corrupting the data in some way.
 After installing the same version, run all database migrations using :djadmin:`django:migrate`.

-Once this is done, some entries will be already created in the database and you will have them in the database backup as well.
-The recommended approach is to delete such entries manually using management shell (see :ref:`invoke-manage`):
+Afterwards some entries will already be created in the database and you will have them in the database backup as well.
+The recommended approach is to delete such entries manually using the management shell (see :ref:`invoke-manage`):

 .. code-block:: console